We're writing our legacy one student at a time.

 Texas Education Code (TEC) 51.803-51.809 requires all students meet college readiness standards to be eligible for admission at a Texas Four-Year Public Institution.
 Read about the Texas Uniform Admission Policy.

 Some majors have additional requirements on top of the ones listed above (like supplementary applications, different GPA needs, essential high school coursework, etc.).
 Find out more information about majors with additional requirements for freshmen.

 Pay the $75 application fee (It’s $90 for international students).
 You may qualify for an application fee waiver, which you can submit in your my.uh.edu self-service portal.

-Self-report transcript information in your my.uh.edu self-service portal.
+After you submit your ApplyTexas or CommonApp application, you’ll receive an email from us within a few business days that includes your myUH ID, which you'll use to access your my.uh.edu self-service portal — this is where you’ll self-report transcript information.
 You’ll see an option for it on your applicant to-do list.
 View our self-reporting guide or watch our video tutorial for step-by-step instructions.

 Have your ACT or SAT score(s) sent directly from the testing agency to us.

 If you applied for “admissions without a test score,” then skip this step.